ItsMeCarsen/ItsMeCarsens-Mod/README.md

 * Fixed errors by carsen
 * Fixed bad format by carsen
 + MiniOS Finalized
-You have a lot of typos & bad format errors ItsMeCarsen!
 --------------------------------------------------------------------------------------------------------------------------------

 Thanks to ItsMeCarsen for the base of this mod!

 This mod includes many additions including Sandbox, More Software, More Scenarios & More!